 This assessment must be based on the NABERS Energy and Water for Offices Rules (the NABERS Rules).

 Typically, an office building’s base building energy consumption is driven primarily by HVAC and lighting.
-Upgrading these systems are common examples of major refurbishments that may change the base building rate by at least half a star.
+Upgrading these systems are common examples of refurbishments that may change the base building rate by at least half a star.

 An exemption on the basis of a ‘major refurbishment’ is in force for 12 months from the day the exemption is granted.